SUNRUSE/SprigganJS/readme.md

         // Called when any sprite in the group is clicked.
     })

+    group.move(20, 40) // Moves to 20 pixels from the left edge, 40 pixels from the top edge instantaneously.

     group.pause() // Pauses every group and/or sprite inside.
     group.resume() // Unpauses every group and/or sprite inside.